 - 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Clean around the air cleaner to prevent dirt from getting into the engine and causing damage. - 4.
-Remove the air-cleaner cover by unscrewing the 2 knobs (Figure 30).
+Clean around the air-cleaner cover to prevent dirt from getting into the engine and causing damage. - 4.
+Loosen the hose clamp and remove the paper element (Figure 33).